declarativesystems/r_profile/REFERENCE.md

 ### r_profile::windows::ntp

-R_profile::Windows::Ntp

-Setup NTP on windows.
 If your planning on joining a domain you don't need this however there are a few cases where windows boxes do not join domains (cloud, dmz, etc).
 In these cases, this profile provides an easy way to set the correct time.

 * **See also**